 Welcome to my website in which I show you how I grow great organic vegies in a water conserving raised garden bed with the help of a built in worm farm and pest exclusion devices.
 I also show you how I rotate these vegies in a 4 year 4 bed cycle.
 Check out my website 'Gardening with Ecobeds' which shows you how Ecobeds are made and how they grow food without using poisonous chemicals....................John Ashworth 27th July 2015.

 I sow carrots thinly twice a year in a group.
-I harvest them without thinning in bunches from one end of this group.
+I harvest them without thinning in bunches from one end.

 I mostly steam or roast them in their skins or shred them onto salads